IFA Logo

 Safety & Toxicology Information

-Please observe the following basic principles:
+Please observe the following basic principles when handling essential oils:

 • Do not apply neat essential oils to the skin, always dilute with a carrier oil or suitable base lotion or cream.

-• Keep essential oils out of the reach of children
+• Keep essential oils out of the reach of children.

-• Avoid UV exposure with citrus oils as they are photo sensitive
+• Avoid UV exposure with citrus oils as they are photo sensitive.

 • Avoid essential oils coming into contact with the eyes and mucous membranes.